Mr-Kumar-Abhishek/brain-beats-blog/_posts/2022-08-31-is-it-necessary-to-include-return-0-in-main-function-of-c-plus-plus.md

 description: We should include return 0; in main function of a C++ program as per the standard but no, it is not necessary.
 subject: Should we include return 0 in C++ main function?
 apple-title:  is it necessary to include return 0?
-app-name: Difference between /n or endl in C++
+app-name: Should we include return 0 in C++ main function?
 tweet-title: Is it necessary to include return 0; in main function of C++ ?
 tweet-description: We should include return 0; in main function of a C++ program as per the standard but no, it is not necessary.
-og-title: Difference between /n or endl in C++
+og-title: Should we include return 0 in C++ main function?
 date: 2022-08-31
 keywords: Abhishek Kumar, Software Developer, C++, main, main function, return 0, necessity
 ---